Turmeric Detox Broth- a naturally healing, soothing and comforting, Ayurvedic soup that is highly customizable to your needs. Vegan and GF adaptable!

 Go through your fridge and cupboards and use what you have.
 Use leftovers.
 If you have dry beans, pre-soak them over night for faster cooking and easier digestibility.

-Saute onion, ginger and garlic and add the turmeric — either freshly grated turmeric or ground turmeric.
-Add the rest of the spices, salt, stock, water and a bit of acid.
-At this point you will have a delicious tasting broth- a great base for your creations.
+Saute onion, ginger and garlic and the turmeric — either freshly grated turmeric or ground turmeric ( I use both!)
+Add the rest of the spices, salt, stock, water and a bit of lemon or lime.
+At this point you will have a delicious tasting broth- a great base for your own creations.

 Bring to a simmer.
 It’s done!